 DCPD has been applied to monitor pipeline SCC in laboratory experiments.
 Ji et al.[257] used DCPD to monitor SCC in a stainless steel (316L) pipe immersed in the corrosive solution.
 The pipe was measured 112 mm in outer diameter and 6 mm in thickness.
 The length of pipe was not provided.
 The depth of cracks was primarily distributed within the 4-5 mm range.
+The experiment was conducted using a high-temperature, high-pressure dynamic stainless steel autoclave equipped with a rotating cage.
+The rotation speed was maintained at 5π rad/s, corresponding to a sample surface flow velocity of 0.5 m/s.
+In parallel, numerical simulations were carried out using Fluent software under the same inlet flow velocity conditions.
 Results showed that the initiation of SCC at localized weld defects was attributed to the synergistic interaction of galvanic corrosion, residual stress, and flow velocity.